 What does strategic leadership mean to you?

-John – Strategic leadership to me means fostering the personal and professional development of the team with whom I am working, while, at the same time, maintaining a focus on realizing the long-term goals of the organization to which we all belong.
+John – To me, strategic leadership means fostering the personal and professional development of the team with whom I am working, while, at the same time, maintaining a focus on realizing the long-term goals of the organization to which we all belong.

-Ruth – My idea of strategic leadership means never settling for what has been done before, but always looking at what has worked in the past and what has not; it means understanding the challenges and successes that we have had and using those experiences to help us grow as an organization, and to help grow in the services that we offer to our clients.
+Ruth – My idea of strategic leadership means never settling for what has been done before, but always looking at what has worked in the past and what has not.
+It means understanding the challenges and successes that we have had and using those experiences to help us grow as an organization.

 What are the operational challenges that you most frequently encounter?

 Ruth – The nationwide aspect of our operations can be challenging.
-We have to know the regulations for every state in which we operate, the health-care requirements, the pay differential between exempt and non-exempt employees, the holiday allotments; and of course there are a vast number of municipality regulations.
+We have to know the regulations for every state in which we operate, the health-care requirements, the pay differential between exempt and non-exempt employees, the holiday allotments and the vast number of municipality regulations.
 And if that wasn’t enough, they are always changing.
 We like to be able to take that regulatory burden off our clients so they can focus on growing their business.

 Can you give me an example of a customized delivery process that has been used for a recent client?

 Ruth – Every service delivery that we provide is highly customized.
 One of the significant benefits of working with Headway is that we can make the process work in whatever form our client needs.
 When a client asks me about our operational processes, about our interviewing and hiring practices, and who is responsible for what, I respond by saying: “That is up to you, we need to figure it out together because we need to be an extension of your HR team.
 We want to make the process seamlessly integrated into your own operations.”
 For some clients, we do the interviewing and hiring and for others, we might hire back-ups and attend job fairs.
 Truly, every service we provide is tailored to what the specific project or client needs.

 How do we source our proprietary database of candidates?
 What processes do we have in place to vet them?